razetime/razetime.github.io/_posts/2018-05-16-eyes-of-the-dragon.md

 ---
-title: BOOK REVIEW: The Eyes of the Dragon
+title: BOOK REVIEW - The Eyes of the Dragon
 layout: default
 summary: A revie of the book "The Eyes Of The Dragon" by Stephen King
 ---